 The St Paul Choral Society

-To date it has performed in over two hundred singing events in Malta and abroad.
+To date it has performed in over two hundred and fifty singing events in Malta and abroad.
 In Advent every year since its inception, the SPCS has led the singing in the traditional Anglican Festival of Nine Lessons and Carols held at St Paul’s Cathedral and at Holy Trinity Church in Sliema.

 In 2008, as part of its tenth anniversary celebrations, it issued a highly successful CD of Christmas carols with the name O Gesù, Helwa Tarbija.